privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 #### ResultsCommitmentVerifier

-An utility circuit used by the main `tallyVotes` circuit to verify that the results commitment is correct.
+A utility circuit used by the main `tallyVotes` circuit to verify that the results commitment is correct.

 ![ResultsCommitmentVerifier](/img/circuits/resultsCommitmentVerifier.svg)